 Traditional Malay cooking at Lagenda Café in the heart of George Town

 The key signature in traditional Malay cuisine is definitely the generous use of local herbs, spices and belacan (shrimp paste).
-Coconut milk is also added to Malay dishes to enrich them with a creamy finish.
-In Penang, as well as the northern states of Malaysia, Malay cooking has further integrated Thai flavours.
+Santan (coconut milk) is a common addition to impart a creamy texture to Malay dishes.
+In Penang and the northern states of Malaysia, Malay cooking has further integrated Thai flavours.
 Meats and seafood are usually marinated with a special blend of herbs and spices before being cooked.
-Vegetables are often stir-fried and some eaten raw always with sambal belacan.
+Vegetables are often stir-fried and some eaten raw, always with sambal belacan.
 I love Malay dishes because of their strong, spicy and aromatic oomph.
-For an authentic Malay feast, head down to Lagenda Café.
+For an authentic Malay feast, visit Lagenda Café.

-The local favourites are surely top on my recommended list.
-Here are three fulfilling chicken dishes I would relish – ayam percik madu tiga, belalang chicken rendang and ayam penyet Nusantara.
-Three brilliant ways of cooking chicken, each with its own distinct flavours.
+Local favourites take the spotlight on my recommended list, featuring three satisfying chicken dishes that I relish – ayam percik madu tiga, belalang chicken rendang, and ayam penyet Nusantara.
+These dishes showcase three brilliant cooking techniques for chicken, each presenting distinct and delightful flavours.

-Ayam percik madu tiga is my daughter's favourite dish at this café.
+My daughter's preferred dish at this café is ayam percik madu tiga.
 The smoky flavour of the aromatic grilled chicken marinated with savoury peanut sauce has won her heart over.
-This dish is served with turmeric rice, jelatah (pickled vegetables), kerabu tauge (bean sprouts salad) and crackers.
+This delightful offering is accompanied by turmeric rice, jelatah (pickled vegetables), kerabu tauge (bean sprouts salad) and crackers.

-If you enjoy crispy fried chicken, go for the ayam penyet Nusantara.
-Chicken marinated with herbs and spices is deep-fried and served with blue-coloured rice, clear soup spiced with jintan (anise) and fried shallots, crackers and a lovely congkak board of ulam.
+If you enjoy crispy fried chicken, the ayam penyet Nusantara is a must-try.
+The chicken, marinated with herbs and spices, is deep-fried and accompanied with blue-coloured rice, clear soup spiced with jintan (anise) and fried shallots, crackers and a lovely congkak board of ulam.

-The prawn lemak with pineapple is a rice set complete with a congkak-board of condiments (such as winged beans, pickled cucumber, kerabu omelette and sambal).
+The prawn lemak with pineapple is a rice set complete with a congkak board of condiments (such as winged beans, pickled cucumber, kerabu omelette and sambal).
 Rice dyed blue with butterfly-pea flowers is wrapped in banana leaf to keep it moist and warm.
-Beautifully presented, the star of this dish, prawns are cooked in a typical Malay masak lemak fashion of coconut milk and turmeric.
-The creamy curry is sweetened with ripened pineapples, adding more depth to the flavours.
+Beautifully presented, the star of this dish, prawns are cooked in a typical Malay masak lemak fashion, incorporating santan and turmeric.
+The creamy curry, sweetened with ripe pineapples, adds an additional layer of depth to the flavours.

-If you like fiery pasta, try the Asian prawns oglio.
+If you enjoy a fiery pasta, try the Asian prawns oglio.
 This spaghetti dish is stir-fried with spices and prawns and you can kick up the heat with a sprinkle of chilli flakes.
-Like this fusion dish, there are also others on the menu that could fancy your taste buds.
+Much like this fusion dish, there are also other offerings on the menu that could fancy your taste buds.

-As for desserts, panna cotta seri muka is a must-try item.
-The pandan-flavoured custard is served with a drizzle of strawberry sauce.
-Please remind the waiter to serve the sauce on the side or to drizzle less if you prefer the level of sweetness to be reduced.
-Meanwhile on the side of this dessert are two scoops of blood-red glutinous rice.
+As for desserts, panna cotta seri muka is a recommended indulgence.
+The pandan-flavored custard is served with a drizzle of strawberry sauce.
+Should you wish to moderate the sweetness, a reminder to the waiter to serve the sauce on the side or with a lighter drizzle is advisable.
+Accompanying this dessert are two scoops of blood-red glutinous rice on the side.

-The sago do re mi (named after P. Ramlee's popular classic, Laksamana Do Re Mi) –three scoops of coloured sago pearls smothered with rich coconut cream and topped with fragrant palm sugar syrup – is a delicious treat.
+The sago do re mi, named after P. Ramlee's classic, Laksamana Do Re Mi, is a delectable dessert.
+It features three scoops of coloured sago pearls smothered with a rich coconut cream sauce and topped with a fragrant palm sugar syrup, creating a delicious treat.

-The banana bakar – grilled bananas topped with freshly grated coconut, brown sugar and a scoop of vanilla ice cream – is my favourite dessert.
-The combination of flavours and texture is so simple yet brilliant.
+A personal favourite dessert of mine is the banana bakar – grilled bananas adorned with freshly grated coconut, brown sugar, and a scoop of vanilla ice cream.
+The combination of flavours and texture are so simple yet brilliant.
 Relish this to complete a satisfying meal here.

 Lagenda Café was first located at Lebuh Campbell in a heritage shophouse.
 In 2020, the cafe relocated to 2 Lebuh Carnarvon.
 The looming mural of Malaysia’s iconic musician P. Ramlee on his saxophone serenading classic tunes is no more.
-However, the cafe pays homage to him.
-You would notice some of the menu items are named after his famous works.
+However, the cafe continues to pay homage to him.
+Notably, some menu items are named after his renowned works.
 The warm, cosy interior with an eclectic mix of furniture and paintings makes this simply affordable café and a wonderful place to enjoy a meal or even drinks.
 The friendly staff have always made my visit pleasant and memorable.

-If you are touring George Town and would like to take a break and escape the tropical heat, Lagenda Café is an ideal choice.
+While touring George Town and seeking refuge from the tropical heat, Lagenda Café stands out as an ideal choice.
 The café offers an extensive beverage list complete with fresh juices to mocktails and refreshing local delights.
 For a thirst-quenching experience, order the soursop with lime, ice batu campur, nutmeg juice or pandan sarabat.
 As you sip your drinks, take joy in P. Ramlee's melodious tunes that would effortlessly soothe your mind and soul.